WickedyWick/DiscordBot/README.md

 # DiscordBot
-simple bot made for fun for reminding certain user of something
+simple bot made for fun for reminding certain user of something using PM